Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Theory

 Here the prime over a summation indicates that the summation is restricted within the magnetic BZ. $n(E^{\nu}_{{\bf k}})$ is the Fermi-Dirac function.

-For $U=3t$ ($t$ is the nearest neighbor tight-binding hopping parameter), $V^{1/2}_0$=-87, -60~meV, we get $S$=0.1, $\Delta_0^{1/2}$=-20,-10 meV, respectively at doping $x$=0.08 in LSCO which are realistic gap values for this material.\cite{LSCO2013} The resulting normal state FS is shown in Fig.~\ref{fig1}(b).
-However, to facilitate the visualization of the nature of gap openings in the electronic structure, we use artificially large value of $\Delta_0^1$=100~meV and $\Delta_0^2$=50~meV in Fig.~\ref{fig2}(a).
+For $U=3t$ ($t$ is the nearest neighbor tight-binding hopping parameter), $V_{10/20}$ = -87, -60 meV, we get $m$ = 0.1, $\Delta_{10/20}$ = -20, -10 meV, respectively at doping $x$ = 0.08 in LSCO which are realistic gap values for this material.\cite{LSCO2013} The resulting FS in the AFM state without superconductivity is shown in Fig.~\ref{fig1}(b).
+However, to facilitate the visualization of the nature of gap openings in the electronic structure, we use artificially large value of $\Delta_{10}$ = 100~meV and $\Delta_{20}$ = 50~meV in Fig.~\ref{fig2}(a).
 In the presence of three competing interactions, the CuO$_2$ antibonding band splits into four quasiparticle states with finite gap at everywhere in the BZ.
 The bands are colored with corresponding filling factor which adds to 1 at each momentum.
-At the nodal point, the band gap is purely determined by the FFLO pairing, since a AFM+$d$-wave pairing gives nodal states there.
+At the nodal point, the band gap is purely determined by the PDW pairing, since a AFM + $d$-wave pairing gives nodal states there.
 And the gap at the antinodal region is a mixture of all three gaps determined by $\sqrt{|\Delta_{{\bf k}}^{\rm m}|^2+|\Delta_{{\bf k}}^{\rm SC}|^2}$.

 To experimentally verify the SC origin of the fully gapped state, we calculate the penetration depth ($\lambda(T)$) or superfluid density via linear response theory by accounting for both the diamagnetic current (proportional to number of SC quasiparticles) and residual paramagnetic current (carried by normal state electrons) due to external magnetic field.
-The detailed derivation is given in the Appendix C, and we here write down the final expression: \begin{widetext}
+The detailed derivation is given in the Appendix, and we here write down the final expression:

-\end{widetext} Here $e$, $c$ are bare electronic charge and speed of light respectively, and $\Omega$ is the unit cell volume. $M$, $m$, and $V$ are different band masses, and velocity defined in Appendix C. Due to $C_4$ symmetry in the system, the cross-terms are zero and the penetration depth matrix is diagonal.
+Here $e$, $c$ are bare electronic charge and speed of light respectively, and $\Omega$ is the unit cell volume. $M$, $m$, and $V$ are different band masses, and velocity defined in Appendix (note that we use the same notation of $m$ for magnetization and band mass, and the context of it's appearance clarifies its meaning).
+Due to $C_4$ symmetry in the system, the cross-terms are zero and the penetration depth matrix is diagonal.
 Therefore, we plot $\lambda_{xx}^{-2}(T)$ component only in Fig.~\ref{fig4} and normalized to its zero-$T$ value.